Convex valuations, from Whitney to Nash: Background and preparations

 \end{Definition} We denote by $\Val(V)$ the space of all valuations on $V$ that are translation-invariant and continuous with respect to the Hausdorff metric.
 The subspace of smooth vectors with respect to the action of $\GL(V)$ on $\Val(V)$, defined by $(\eta \cdot \phi)(K) = \phi(\eta^{-1}K)$, $\eta \in \GL(V)$, $\phi \in \Val(V)$, coincides with the space $\Val^\infty(V)$, defined in the introduction (see \cite{Alesker2006b}).

-In the following, we will mostly restrict our presentation to smooth translation-invariant valuations on a linear space $V$.
-We remark, however, that many notions can be generalized to valuations on manifolds.
+In the following, we will mostly restrict our presentation to smooth trans\-lation-invariant valuations on a linear space $V$.
+We remark that most notions apply equally to valuations on manifolds.
 The cosphere bundle of $V$ is $\mathbb P_V = V \times \mathbb{P}_+(V^\ast)$, where the oriented projectivization $\mathbb{P}_+ (W)$ is the space of oriented $1$-dimensional linear subspaces of a linear space $W$.
 By $\Dens(W)$ we denote the $1$-dimensional space of densities, that is Lebesgue measures, on $W$.